-For those of you who participate in the Christian Internet community, and particularly the Protestant-Evangelical-Fundamentalist side, you are familiar with the category of blogs or websites referred to as “discernment blogs”.
+For those of you who participate in the Christian internet community, and particularly the Protestant-Evangelical-Fundamentalist side, you are familiar with the category of blogs or websites referred to as “discernment blogs”.
 Amazingly people have opinions about this (tongue in cheek of course).

 There are two general kinds of concerns about discernment blogs, namely that (1) they exist in the first place and are treated as valid Theological/Ecclesiastical/Spiritual (TES) exercises or (2) that as a valid genre of TES exercise, they sometimes contain unfair, unjust and inaccurate presentations.
 My concerns about discernment blogging fall into the second category and I hope yours do, too.
-I believe they are valid TES exercises and necessary but can, in their pursuit of concerns, permit imprecise language all the way to blatantly false assertions (i.e. lies).
+I believe are such blogs are valid TES exercises and necessary but can, in their pursuit of concerns, permit imprecise language all the way to blatantly false assertions (i.e. lies).

 The reason I am writing this is because of a blog post by Tim Challies, a Neo-Reformed blogger and co-founder of a relatively new publishing company, Cruciform Press which publishes Neo-Reformed/Neo-Puritan books as mainstay so far.
 The article was published in March of this year entitled, In the Crosshairs of the Discernment Bloggers.